 1920 – The roadbed of Keller-Grapevine Road (now Southlake Boulevard) receives a gravel topping.

-1929 – Construction of Texas 114 begins along a roadbed purchased from a bankrupt railroad.
+1929 – Construction of Highway 114 begins along a roadbed purchased from a bankrupt railroad.
 Construction is completed in 1932.

-1934 – Bonnie and Clyde or a member of their gang kill two state troopers near Dove Road and Texas 114.
+1934 – Bonnie and Clyde, or a member of their gang, kill two state troopers near Dove Road and Highway 114.

 1948 – Construction of Lake Grapevine begins.
 It takes four years to complete the project and costs about $11.8 million.